Yangtze Delta: History

 During the Qianlong era (1735-1796) of the Qing dynasty, Shanghai began developing rapidly and became the largest port in the Far East.
 From late 19th century to early 20th century, Shanghai was the foremost commercial hub in the Far East.
 The Yangtze Delta became the first industrialized area in China.
 In the middle and late feudal society of China, the Yangtze River Delta region initially formed a considerable urban agglomeration.

-After the Chinese economic reform program which began in 1978, Shanghai again became the most important economic region in Mainland China.
+After the reform and opening up program which began in 1978, Shanghai again became the most important economic region in Mainland China.
 In modern times, the Yangtze Delta metropolitan region is anchored by Shanghai, and also flanked by the major metropolitan areas of Hangzhou, Suzhou, Ningbo, and Nanjing, home to nearly 105 million people (of which an estimated 80 million are urban residents).
 It is the heart of China's economic development, surpassing other concentrations of metropolitan areas (including the Pearl Delta) in China in terms of economic growth, productivity and per capita income.

 In 1982, the Chinese government set up the Shanghai Economic Area.
 Besides Shanghai, four cities in Jiangsu (Suzhou, Wuxi, Changzhou, Nantong) and five cities in Zhejiang (Hangzhou, Jiaxing, Shaoxing, Huzhou, Ningbo) were included.
 In 1992, a 14-city cooperative joint meeting was launched.
 Besides the previous 10 cities, the members included Nanjing, Zhenjiang and Yangzhou in Jiangsu, and Zhoushan in Zhejiang.
 In 1997, the regular joint meeting resulted in the establishment of the Yangtze Delta Economic Coordination Association, which included a new member Taizhou in Jiangsu in that year.
 In 1997, Taizhou in Zhejiang also joined the association.
 In 2003, the association accepted six new members after a six-year observation and review, including Yancheng and Huai'an in Jiangsu, Jinhua and Quzhou in Zhejiang, and Ma'anshan and Hefei in Anhui.
 In 2019, the area expanded to include the entirety of Anhui, Jiangsu, Zhejiang, and Shanghai.